 Physicians rely upon these cells to perform adult stem cell transplants that can cure more than 70 otherwise fatal, diseases or conditions, including blood cancers and sickle cell disease.

 The PACT Act: The PACT Act S.1286/H.R.
 2498 ensures that providers of services receive adequate payments for the acquisition of bone marrow and cord blood cells under the Medicare program.
 Medicare already reimburses hospitals for the acquisition costs of procuring solid organs – including kidneys from living donors – using standard acquisition charges that reflect hospitals’ average acquisition cost associated with each organ.
 Health and Humans Services (HHS) implemented this policy to avoid acquisition costs becoming a barrier to transplant.
 The PACT Act adopts this policy for bone marrow and cord blood.

 The 2020 Plan: When we talk about the PACT Act, we're talking about saving more lives.
 Approximately 1,200 Medicare patients a year need a bone marrow, peripheral blood stem cell or cord blood transplant.

 - Improve reimbursement to help cover the cost of transplant

 - Increase access to bone marrow and cord blood transplants

 - Align bone marrow transplants with solid organ transplants

-This bill will do an incredible amount to help more people beat blood cancers and diseases and live longer, better lives.
+This bill protects access to cellular therapy for our patients.
+Our work with CMS to properly implement these reimbursement rates will do an incredible amount to help more people beat blood cancers and diseases and live longer, better lives.